2020s in fashion: Makeup

 In the early 2020s, there was a cultural shift away from the bold, drag-inspired makeup of the late 2010s.
-In contrast to the previous decade's trends, the "clean girl" look became popular, especially among Generation Z and Generation Alpha.
+In contrast to the previous decade's trends, the "clean girl" look became popular, especially among Gen Z and Gen Alpha.
 This style moved away from thick eyebrows, colorful eyeshadows, and matte foundations, focusing instead on a more moisturized dewy makeup look that appealed to mainstream America.
 The clean girl look evolved from the "model off-duty" style of the previous decade.
 It gained popularity in the early 2020s, with models like Bella Hadid, Hailey Bieber and Lily-Rose Depp leading the trend.
-The style featured slicked-back hair, nude eyeshadows, fluffy brows, dewy skin, bleached eyebrows, liquid blush, and glossy lips, aiming for a casual, effortless appearance that resonated with the relaxed aesthetic favored by Gen Z and Gen Alpha.
-The style was focused on appearing effortlessly flawless and casual, adapting all the fashion trends from the early 2020s and giving them a muted tonal color palette and a sexy, carefree attitude.
+The style featured slicked-back hair, nude eyeshadow, fluffy brows, dewy skin, bleached eyebrows, liquid blush, and glossy lips, aiming for a casual, effortless appearance that resonated with the relaxed aesthetic favored by Gen Z and Gen Alpha.
+The style focused on appearing effortlessly flawless and casual, adapting all the fashion trends from the early 2020s and giving them a muted tonal color palette and a sexy, carefree attitude.
 The strong emphasis on skincare, diet, and exercise made the clean girl not only a fashion statement but a lifestyle as well, similar to her 1960s predecessor.
 The aesthetic has been criticized for cultural appropriation, toxic positivity, and fatphobia, which affected its mainstream popularity.

 The maximalist graphic eyeliner trend of 2022 allowed British and American women to emphasize their eyes with vibrant colors and geometric designs.
 Graphic eyeliner made headlines and introduced women to new methods to experiment with facial makeup.

-The return of Donald Trump to the U.S. presidency in 2025 led progressive TikTok influencer Suzanne Lambert to identify a look that came to be called "Republican makeup", and post a mock tutorial explaining how to do it, calling for use of poorly blended foundation mismatching the wearer's skin tones (usually on the darker side), heavy eyeliner and mascara, and unfilled lips.
+The return of Donald Trump to the U.S. presidency in 2025 led progressive TikTok influencer Suzanne Lambert to identify a look that came to be called "Republican makeup" and post a mock tutorial explaining how to do it, calling for use of poorly blended foundation mismatching the wearer's skin tones (usually on the darker side), heavy eyeliner and mascara, and unfilled lips.
 Other influencers followed suit.

 Tattoos

 From 2021 onwards, new tattoo styles emerged among younger trendsetters.
-Popular trends included colourful modern reinterpretations of traditional Japanese tattoos, psychedelic art, tramp stamps, minimalist black and white portraits, lightning bolts, fine art, pop culture mashups, holograms, and dot work.
+Popular trends included colorful modern reinterpretations of traditional Japanese tattoos, psychedelic art, tramp stamps, minimalist black and white portraits, lightning bolts, fine art, pop culture mashups, holograms, and dot work.
 Other popular tattoo designs included spiritual meanings such as representations of the Buddha, Hindu mandalas, and the tree of life.
 Tribal tattoos and hyperrealistic portraits of loved ones popular during the 2010s declined.